-Windows, external doors and joinery Repair category 1 Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery

+Repair category 1

+Notes These generally appeared in fair order consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
+Regular repainting will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes NOT APPLICABLE
+Notes None.

 Communal areas

 Repair category -

-Notes NOT APPLICABLE
+Notes None.

 Garages and permanent outbuildings

--

-NOT APPLICABLE

--
+Repair category -

+Notes None.